 While I may not claim authority in any one area, I am just as astute a scholar of the human condition as anyone, since the only way we can know anyone else is by comparing what we see around us to how we know ourselves.
 And the one inescapable truth I see is that we humans are all the same... in the things that motivate our thoughts and actions, and in how they typically manifest in us and in our relationships.

 In seeing this, I am moved to share it because I believe the only thing standing in our way of creating the world we desire and wish for is the dysfunction caused by our own survival instinct.
 And we do not want to see or acknowledge this because its stark truth undermines our own sense of sophistication and superiority.
 But we must see it, and that means elevating our emotional intelligence and wisdom.
+(See The Animal In the Mirror.)
 I believe that is the only thing that can save us from hurting ourselves, hurting each other, and hurting the planet.
+It is the evolution of consciousness that should occupy our focus as a human civilization, and that requires greater mastery over our biology than we are currently demonstrating.